organicmaps/organicmaps/docs/INSTALL.md

 Compile and run the project ("Product" → "Run").

 ## Map data and styles
-See readme for the [map generator](https://github.com/organicmaps/organicmaps/blob/master/docs/MAPS.md) and [styles](https://github.com/organicmaps/organicmaps/blob/master/docs/STYLES.md) if you need to customize the map files and styles
+See readme for the [map generator](https://github.com/organicmaps/organicmaps/blob/master/docs/MAPS.md) and [styles](https://github.com/organicmaps/organicmaps/blob/master/docs/STYLES.md) if you need to customize the map files and styles.